 The silver fabric “what is it” under the Misc page looks like the advanced first aid kits that some of the Rettungsdeinst volunteers used at various festivals in Germany.
 They were the equivalent of a small ambulance worth of equipment in a 20-kilo package.
 They could be attached to bike racks, carried like a backpack or slung over a shoulder to move through dense, often uncooperative, crowds.

-I saw a lot of them at Octoberfest in Munich and one of my good friends carried one at big soccer game (Dortmunder Union v.
+I saw a lot of them at Octoberfest in Munich and one of my good friends carried one at a big soccer game (Dortmunder Union v.
 Istanbul something…after party got ugly with over 100K “hometown” Turks living in Dortmund).
 A number of the guys that opted for civil service instead of military service got trained as EMT types.

 They outside usually had a large percentage of the area covered with safety green or orange tape-stripe, and they had a hard-sided inner liner.